-# from `bindings/python/examples/quickstart.py`
+# from `bindings/cython/examples/quickstart.py`

 import time